1968 Major League Baseball expansion draft

-The 1968 Major League Baseball expansion draft was conducted to stock up the rosters of four expansion teams in Major League Baseball created via the 1969 Major League Baseball expansion and which would begin play in the 1969 season.
+The 1968 Major League Baseball expansion draft was conducted to stock up the rosters of four expansion teams in Major League Baseball—two teams each in the American League and National League—created via the 1969 Major League Baseball expansion and that would begin play in the season.

-The expansion draft for the Montreal Expos and the San Diego Padres was held on October 14, 1968.
-The expansion draft for the Kansas City Royals and the Seattle Pilots was held on October 15, 1968.
+The expansion draft for the Montreal Expos (Note: The Montreal Expos competed in the National League through the 2004 season; the franchise then relocated to Washington, D.C., and became the Washington Nationals.) and the San Diego Padres was held on October 14, 1968.
+These two new franchises selected players from other National League teams.
+The expansion draft for the Kansas City Royals and the Seattle Pilots (Note: After just a single season in the American League, the Seattle Pilots relocated to Milwaukee, Wisconsin, and became the Milwaukee Brewers, who later moved to the National League in 1998.) was held on October 15, 1968.
+These two new franchises selected players from other American League teams.

 Background

 Montreal Expos

 On December 2, 1967, Gerry Snyder presented a bid for a Montreal franchise to Major League Baseball's team owners at their winter meetings in Mexico City.
 One potential wild card in Montreal's favor was that the chair of the National League's expansion committee was influential Los Angeles Dodgers president Walter O'Malley, under whom the minor league Montreal Royals had become affiliated with the Dodgers.
 On May 27, 1968, O'Malley announced that franchises were being awarded to Montreal and San Diego, beginning play the following year (1969).

 Business executive Charles Bronfman of the Seagram's distilling empire owned the new team.
 With a long history of use in Montreal, the "Royals" was one of the candidate nicknames for the new franchise, but the American League's new Kansas City team adopted this name, so the new owners conducted a contest to name the team.
 Many names were suggested by Montrealers (including the "Voyageurs" and in a coincidental twist, the "Nationals" — now used by the team in its new home in Washington, D.C.) but there was a clear winner.
 At the time, the city was still basking in the glow of the recently completed Expo 67, the most popular World's Fair to date, and so the name "Expos" was used.
 The Expos name also had the advantage of being the same in both English and French, the city's two dominant languages.